Paint and Upholstery:

-Motoring journalist Peter Frost also notes:-
+Motoring journalist Peter Frost who attended the Volkswagen-Veteranentreffen recalls:-

-I won a trophy in a quiz at the ‘Big Beetle Evening’ official reception on Saturday night in the Festzelt (party tent).
+“I won a trophy in a quiz at the ‘Big Beetle Evening’ official reception on Saturday night in the Festzelt (party tent).
 If I remember correctly, there were three trophies up for grabs and were in bronze, silver, and gold.
 I was happy to snag third place by answering correctly the exact date of when the first VW bus rolled off the production line and I went up on stage to receive my prize.

 I’m not sure what it’s made of, but it’s either brass or bronze and is quite heavy, weighing in at 605g with its base lined with green baize.
 On the two longer sides it has the inscription “50 Jahre VW Kӓfer”, while at both ends is “1935 – 1985”.